Sank34/Sank34/README.md

 [![My stats](https://github-readme-stats.vercel.app/api?username=Sank34)](https://github.com/anuraghazra/github-readme-stats)

 # Who am i?
 Hello!
 I'm sanki.
 A teen that loves all the stuff about tech and computer science.I know how to work with Arduino Interface too.
-Also,i'm interested into music,writing,math,astronomy,robotics.
+Also,i'm interested into music,writing,math,astronomy,robotics,dance(street dance).

 # How i discovered that i like computer science?
 Starting from when i was younger,i was wondering how technology works,so i studyed about it,and it became my passion.